 Once we drove through this undisturbed secret pocket of Monferrato we knew we would look no further.
 We found our perfect country house perched on top of a hill with a garden, old-growth trees and meadows, a few fine, friendly neighbors, and a 360 view of a dozen ancient hilltop towns.
 We are in the country but just five minutes away from several picturesque hilltop villages and twenty minutes away from the vibrant and historic cities of Casale and Asti.

 We bought our country house for under $200,000.
 It is more than 6,000 sqft of living quarters plus a wine press room, two cantinas (cavernous wine cellars), two barns and eight acres of land.
-It took us about five years of searching to find our spot and then our house but once the bid was accepted, we got in high gear.
-We were on a plane and received the keys to our new home just four months later.
+It took us about five years of searching to find our spot and then our house but once the bid was accepted, we shifted into high gear.
+We were on a plane with our pets and precious belongings and received the keys to our new home just four months later.

 Here we are (wearing glasses) out with friends waiting for our favorite pizza place to open.